zuojj/hexo-theme-fedlab/README.md

-# hexo-theme-fedlab-dev
+# hexo-theme-fedlab

-Fedlab theme development environment for hexo
+fedlab theme for hexo